ebenjs/simple_permission_workflow/README.md

 - `Future<SPWResponse> launchWorkflow(SPWPermission permission)`
   Finds the factory for `permission`, instantiates the service and runs its `request` method.
 If no factory is found, it throws `ArgumentError`.

+- `SimplePermissionWorkflow.withRationale(...)` supports an optional `openSettingsOnDismiss` boolean parameter.
+Default `false`.
+When true, the workflow will call `openAppSettings()` after permanently denied / restricted status is shown and the permanently-denied rationale dialog (if any) is dismissed.

 ## Testing